alsosprachben/mnvkd/README.md

 These coroutines are stackless, meaning that stack variables may be lost between each blocking op, so any state-machine state must be preserved in memory associated with the coroutine (`*that` or `*self`), not the C stack locals.
 However, in between `vk_*()` macro invocations, the C stack locals behave normally, *but assume they are re-uninitialized by a coroutine restart*.

+### Mechanically Threads based on _Lazy Hidden_ Futures

-Conceptually, this is very similar to an `async` and `await` language syntax, where closure variables are lost after the first `await`, and coroutines act like `async` functions.
+Mechanically, under-the-hood, this is very similar to an `async` and `await` language syntax, where closure variables are lost after the first `await`, and coroutines act like `async` functions.
 Instead of chains of `async` functions:
 1. "syntactic sugar" can be built-up in layers of yielding macros, and
 2. coroutines can yield to each other, primarily across syntactic sugar for:
     1. message passing via futures, and
     2. blocking operations with coroutine-local buffers, against both:
         1. intra-process logical sockets bound together in userland, and
         2. physical operating system sockets.

+However, this is not just syntactic sugar for future-oriented async programming.
+For one thing, `async` and `await` are already syntactic sugar.
+What this enables is _lazy futures_.
+It is more of a hybrid middle between threads _and_ futures, because the future-like behavior only happens _when the high-level operation actually blocks_.

 #### Minimal Example
 ```c